Carlease’ Guide: Exploring the UAE as a Tourist or an Expat

 Here are some simple steps to take when involved in a car accident in Dubai.

-The region’s dreaded summer temperatures call for special attention.
-Find out we keep our cars cool during the summer.
+The region’s summer temperatures call for special attention, find out how to keep cars cool in the summer.